bigfix/developer.bigfix.com/site/pages/relevance/guide/session/computerinspectors.md

 ## BES Computer with Extensions

-Add some description.
+These Inspectors return an iterated list of computers along with their management extensions.

-To access the page describing these inspectors, click [here](/relevance/reference/bes-computer-with-extensions.html).
+Click [here](/relevance/reference/bes-computer-with-extensions.html) to access the page describing these inspectors.

 ---

 ## BES Computer with Extensions Set

-Add some description.
+These Inspectors convert an iterated list of computers and their extensions into a set, which allows you to perform intersections, unions, and other mathematical operations on them.

-To access the page describing these inspectors, click [here](/relevance/reference/bes-computer-with-extensions-set.html).
+Click [here](/relevance/reference/bes-computer-with-extensions-set.html) to access the page describing these inspectors.

 ---